-When visiting Memphis you know you’re going to get a healthy dose of Elvis, Blues and BBQ with its renowned Memphis music scene and the lip-smacking Memphis restaurants.
-Aside from those three very tantalizing reasons to visit, Memphis holds a vital role, not only in the history of American music and cuisine, but also in the history of its civil rights
+When visiting Memphis you know you’re going to get a healthy dose of Elvis, Beale Street, and BBQ.
+Aside from those three very tantalizing reasons for a Memphis visit, the town of Memphis holds a vital role, not only in the history of American music and cuisine, but also in the history of American civil rights.

 Getting to Memphis

-The centre of the city is linked by a trolley car which runs up and down South Main Street.
+The centre of the city is linked by a trolley car which runs up and down South Main Street in downtown Memphis.
 For only one dollar, you can drive past Beale Street, the Civil Rights Museum and Central BBQ.
-There is also a line that runs along the Mississippi River and you can get out to visit Mud Island or take a riverboat for a trip up and down the great river herself.

 National Civil Rights Museum